-A true southern classic, this okra soup was as commonplace in the nineteenth century as it is unusual today.
+A true Southern classic, this okra and rice soup was as commonplace in the nineteenth century as it is unusual today.
 Despite the “throw-everything-into-the-pot” simplicity of the recipe, the result is a wonderfully complex blend of flavors and textures—thanks mainly to the unique character of okra.
 This thick soup is closely related to a Creole gumbo.
+Photos by Hannah Kaminsky.

 Serves: 6 to 8

 - 1 1/2 tablespoons olive oil

 - 2 to 3 cloves garlic, minced

 - 4 cups fresh small okra, stemmed and sliced 1/2 inch thick